easternCar/spatial_attribute_control_inpaint/README.md

 Facial recognition model (https://drive.google.com/file/d/1HuDJDlQtpUzW62tj_wkaeAUPU96wC_D4/view?usp=sharing) which needs to be put in 'models' directory
 This pre-trained model is trained on CASIA-WebFace and ArcFace using 128x128 image

+Download and put the checkpt file into 'models' directory.

 ## training

 1. Prepare dataset